themav/xericity-firmware/README.md

 Documentation
 -------------
-See the [`README.md`](./converter/xerox_usb/README.md) for wiring and build instructions, as well as further information about the converter.
+See the firmware's [`README.md`](./converter/xerox_usb/README.md) for wiring and build instructions, as well as further information about the converter.

 Refer to the wiki pages for further info on TMK: